The Significance of Embodied Carbon

 Embodied carbon can be a challenge to assess, and while databases are emerging, comprehensive studies are still relatively thin on the ground.
 Analysts and lifecycle experts, like the team at Anthesis, model the emissions factors associated with different materials, average lifespans of building elements, and through work with our built environment team, make informed predictions about the end of life.

 As well as lower awareness and lack of benchmarking data, a deficiency of skills and knowledge can be barriers to investment in reducing embodied carbon as well as perceived high costs.
-Examples of industry leadership include Anglian Water, which implemented cost-saving and carbon-saving no-dig techniques for their water mains extensions following the incorporation of embodied carbon into their sustainability metrics (watch a video of their carbon manager describing this here).
+Examples of industry leadership include Anglian Water, which implemented cost-saving and carbon-saving no-dig techniques for their water mains extensions following the incorporation of embodied carbon into their sustainability metrics.
 The same principle led Crossrail to reduce the cement content of concrete used in the project.

 Generally, embodied carbon is most concentrated at the manufacturing stage, particularly in buildings’ fabric, foundations, superstructure and envelope.
 However, while initial design and construction materials are important, the carbon costs of refurbishment deserve serious attention.
 Every new building becomes a refurbishment case within just a few months of completion, and reducing the carbon embodied in materials which may be replaced with successive refurbishments can provide an opportunity to reduce the total lifecycle carbon of the building.
 These benefits apply to old buildings as well, vastly increasing the potential impact.